-Dr. Thompson is a Senior Lecturer (Associate Professor) at the University of Birmingham, UK and the director of the Multimodal, Multilingual Language Processing Lab, (M2L2).
+Dr. Thompson is an Associate Professor at the University of Birmingham, UK and the director of the Multimodal, Multilingual Language Processing Lab, (M2L2).
 Much of her research to date has focused on the relationship between language and modality for both signed and spoken languages.
 This includes research areas such as the role of iconicity and multiple information channels (e.g., hands, mouth, eyes) for language processing and acquisition.
 She is also interested in bilingualism and reading.

 Freya is a Psychology PhD student at UoB.
 Her main research interests are the role of the visuospatial modality in sign language processing and acquisition, particularly in fellow hearing signers.
 Her current project focuses on the role of sign orientation in native and L2 BSL acquisition.
 She has also done work on handedness, multimodal multilingual integration and visuospatial cognition in bimodal bilinguals.

 Kate is a part time PhD student at UoB and is based in the Netherlands.
 Her research project focuses on language attitudes of signing Deaf students in the Netherlands, UK, & US toward written/spoken and signed languages.
 She has experience teaching English using bilingual methods to Deaf signers in the US and Italy.
 She is a Deaf native English speaker and is fluent in ASL, LIS & Italian.
 Her Dutch is good enough to somewhat lipread her toddler daughter.

 Monica is a Psychology PhD student at UoB.
 Her current research project focuses on the role of motor learning in sign language L2 acquisition.
 Previously she participated in research on lexical co-activation in bimodal bilinguals and language ability tests.
 She is an (unofficially) recognized Hong Kong Sign Language interpreter, and she is really trying her best to learn British Sign Language now.